This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 The city has the largest German Christkindlmarkt in Italy, along with boutiques and shops celebrating the season.

-This is one of my favorite places to visit in Italy during Christmas!
+This is one of my favorite places to see snow in Italy and visit during the Christmas season!

 - 20 Outstanding Wine & Prosecco Tours from Venice, Italy